wshi9124/BK-Fish-Market/README.md

 The home page features a carousel.
 The first page of the carousel has the welcome message.
 If a user is not logged in, it will say "Welcome to B&K Fish Market".
 However, if they are logged in, it will say 'Welcome ${user_name}'.
 The second page of the carousel has the discount code for free shipping.
 The third page has a link to navigate the user to the About Us page.
 <img width="500" alt="Screen Shot 2022-10-03 at 3 19 38 PM" src="https://user-images.githubusercontent.com/104730743/193691309-0a6f4c55-ba09-4411-9a20-5247adebead5.png">

 The About Us page displays the most current information on B&K Fish Market.
 This includes images that link to B&K's actual UberEats, Grubhub, and DoorDash pages.
-It also uses Googles Maps API so that users can get directions to the store.
+It also uses Google Maps API so that users can get directions to the store.
 <img width="500" alt="Screen Shot 2022-10-03 at 3 21 50 PM" src="https://user-images.githubusercontent.com/104730743/194146393-d1b35aae-c38f-4d07-b78c-60de3f977d45.png">

+The jg
 <img width="500" alt="Screen Shot 2022-10-03 at 3 22 50 PM" src="https://user-images.githubusercontent.com/104730743/193691593-3ad4c934-dd10-4930-a3b5-add8356005a5.png">

 <img width="500" alt="Screen Shot 2022-10-03 at 3 23 46 PM" src="https://user-images.githubusercontent.com/104730743/193693015-f1e7b495-3a96-4f94-b960-481ef83bbc20.png">